 How to Get a Medical Waiver to Join the Military

-There is a set of standards that you can go by -- Medical Disqualifying Ailments for Military Service, but every waiver request is evaluated individually, using several individual factors.
+There is a set of standards you can use as a general guide, the Medical Disqualifying Ailments for Military Service form, but every waiver request is evaluated using several individual factors.
 No two waivers are alike.

-The Department of Defense (DOD) sets the medical standards for people wishing to join the U.S. Military.
-These standards are the same for all the Military branches, including the Coast Guard.
-(The Department of Homeland Security has agreed to use the same standards to make MEPS processing easier.
+The Department of Defense (DoD) sets the medical standards for people who wish to join the U.S. military.
+These standards are the same for all military branches, including the Coast Guard, as the Department of Homeland Security has agreed to use the same standards to make Military Entrance Processing Station (MEPS) processing easier.

-Sometimes the doctor doing the review will determine you have a medical condition which is obviously disqualifying with little or no chance of a waiver.
-In such cases, MEPS may disqualify you on the spot, and refuse to do the medical examination at all.
-If this happens, your journey into the military has ended.
-There is no appeal to this.
-It's technically possible for the recruiting commander of the service you're trying to join to go over MEPS and request a medical waiver from their own medical command, but this is a rare event.
+Sometimes the doctor doing the review will determine you have a medical condition that is disqualifying with little or no chance of a waiver.
+In such cases, MEPS may disqualify you on the spot and refuse to do the medical examination.
+If this happens, your journey into military service has ended.
+There is no appeal to this decision.
+It is technically possible for the recruiting commander of the service you're trying to join to go over MEPS to request a medical waiver from their medical command, but this is rare.

-If you are found to be permanently disqualified, the MEPS doctor will indicate on your medical form whether or not he/she recommends a waiver in your case.
-It is the very first step in the medical waiver process.
+If you are found to be permanently disqualified, the MEPS doctor will indicate on your medical form whether a waiver is recommended in your case.
+It is the first step in the medical waiver process.
 When making the recommendation, the doctor will consider the following:

 - Is the condition progressive?

 - Is the condition subject to aggravation by military service?

 - Will the condition preclude satisfactory completion of prescribed training and subsequent military duty?

 - Will the condition constitute an undue hazard to the examine or to others, particularly under combat conditions?